SentientPlatypus/motionpath/README.md

 # Motion

 Motion is a collection of scripts meant to track motion of an object through time.
 I watched a robotics seminar earlier today by Shuran Song from Columbia.
 The talk was mainly about using vision to handle non-rigid objects like ropes and cloth.
 During the talk, there was several displays of the path of a rope being tracked by some algorithm.
 I wanted to mimic that out of curiosity.
+Their code is found here: https://github.com/columbia-ai-robotics/irp

 <img src="nerfDISPLAY.png">
 <img src="blankDISPLAY.png">